quidome/advent-of-code/README.md

-# aoc-kotlin
+# Advent-of-code

-My advent of code attempts in Kotlin
+My advent of code attempts in Kotlin.